Radish-sketch/Getting-and-cleaning-data-assignment/CodeBook.md

         variant:markdown_github
 ---

-The dataset includes the following files:
+The dataset used the following files:
 =========================================

 - 'README.txt'

 - 'features_info.txt': Shows information about the variables used on the feature vector.

-- 'features.txt': List of all features.
+- features from 'features.txt': List of all features.
+1 to 561.

-- 'activity_labels.txt': Links the class labels with their activity name.
+- activity from 'activity_labels.txt': Links the class labels with their activity name.
+From 1 to 6.

-- 'train/X_train.txt': Training set.

-- 'train/y_train.txt': Training labels.

-- 'test/X_test.txt': Test set.
+- testSet from 'test/X_test.txt': Test set.
+The processed test data.

-- 'test/y_test.txt': Test labels.
+- testLabels from 'test/y_test.txt': Test labels.
+The activities corresponding to each test data.
+From 1 to 6.

+- trainingSet from 'train/X_train.txt': Training set.The processed training data.

+- trainingLabels from 'train/y_train.txt': Training labels.
+The activities corresponding to each training data.
+From 1 to 6.

+- subjectTrain from 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30.

+- subjectTest from 'test/subject_test.txt' : Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30.

+- mergedData : merge the testSet and training trainingSet with activity

+- newData : average of each variable for each activity and each subject.
+172 variables, only mean and std are included.